Somersby Falls walking track

 Overview

-Somersby Falls walking track in Brisbane Water National Park runs to the bottom of Somersby Falls, with birdwatching opportunities and a nearby picnic area.
+Somersby Falls walking track in Brisbane Water National Park runs through rainforest to the bottom of Somersby Falls.
+It starts at Somersby Falls picnic area, a popular Central Coast rest stop near Gosford.

-Starting at one of the most spectacular and popular rest stops on the NSW Central Coast – Somersby Falls picnic area – Somersby Falls walking track winds down to the bottom of the falls along a graceful 100m path, with lookout stops along the way.
+Somersby Falls walking track winds down to the bottom of the falls, along a graceful 800m return path.
+There are lookout stops along the way that take in views of the 3 levels of cascading waterfalls.
 This is a great walk at any time of year, but it really shines in the summer months, when the cool spray offers a respite from the heat, and after heavy rains, when the falls are particularly striking.

 Also see: